AntonGorelov/Forms/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Backend server

-Run `json-server --watch users.json` for backend server.
+Run `json-server --watch users.json` for a backend server.
 Navigate to `http://localhost:3000/`.
+The server will automatically load.

 ## Code scaffolding